fieldtrip/website/tutorial/preprocessing_erp.md

 After having finished this tutorial on EEG data, you can look at the [event related averaging](/tutorial/eventrelatedaveraging) tutorial for MEG data or continue with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.

-If you have more questions about preprocessing or timelocked-analysis, you can also read the following faq-
+If you have more questions about preprocessing or timelocked-analysis, you can also read the following FAQs:

-{{topic>preprocessing timelock +faq&list}}
+{% include seealso.html tag1="faq" tag3="preprocessing" %}
+{% include seealso.html tag1="faq" tag3="timelock" %}

-Or you can also read the example script
+Or you can also read the examples:

-{{topic>preprocessing timelock +example &list}}
+{% include seealso.html tag1="example" tag3="preprocessing" %}
+{% include seealso.html tag1="example" tag3="timelock" %}